This post may contain affiliate links. Please read our disclosure policy.

 There are so many ways to customize your own stunning charcuterie board that is both delicious and beautiful.
 Here is a list of cheeses, cured meats, fresh fruits, nuts, condiments, vegetables, and more to display.

-What are the best cheeses to use:
+What are the best cheeses to use on cheese boards:

 When choosing the best cheeses for your charcuterie platter, I suggest using a combination of different textures and flavors — creamy, sharp, mild, spicy, tangy, and nutty.
 I like to include a variety of different cheddar cheeses because it is usually universally loved.